What is anorectal melanoma?

 A team of specialists will meet to discuss the best possible treatment for you.
 This is called a multidisciplinary team (MDT).

+After the MDT meeting, you will usually see your doctor and specialist nurse.
+They will talk to you about your treatment plan.
 Your doctor will explain the different treatments and their side effects.
-They will also talk to you about the things you should consider when making treatment decisions.
+They will also talk to you about things to think about when making treatment decisions.

 Radiotherapy